tbhaxor/ProxyForge/README.md

 There are many reasons why you might choose to use DigitalOcean over other cloud providers.
 Some of the key benefits include:

 - **Simplicity:** DigitalOcean is known for its simple and user-friendly interface.
 It is easy to get started with DigitalOcean, even if you are new to cloud computing.
 - **Affordability:** DigitalOcean offers competitive pricing for its cloud services.
-It also offers a generous free tier that includes 1 Droplet, 25 GB of storage, and 2 TB of bandwidth per month.
+Additionally, it provides a substantial 2 TB of free bandwidth each month.
 - **Performance:** DigitalOcean uses high-performance hardware for its Droplets, so you can be sure that your applications will run smoothly.
 - **Reliability:** DigitalOcean has a strong track record of reliability and uptime.
 - **Community:** DigitalOcean has a large and active community of users and developers.
 This means that there is a wealth of resources available to help you get the most out of your DigitalOcean account.